Deploying Elastic Beanstalk Applications from Docker Containers

 The Docker platform for Elastic Beanstalk has two generic configurations (single container and multicontainer), and several preconfigured containers.

-See the Supported Platforms page for details on the currently supported version of each configuration.
+See the Pre-Configured Platforms page for details on the currently supported version of each configuration.

 Single Container Docker